 7.90.11 The invitation to a visiting scholar shall be extended by the President upon the recommendation of the Dean of the Graduate School, the dean of the college and the chairperson of the department in which the scholar wishes to work.

-7.90.12 A person who wishes to avail himself/herself of this privilege should correspond with the head of the department, the dean of the college or the Dean of the Graduate School before the beginning of the semester in which he/she desires residence at the University.
+7.90.12 Persons who wish to avail themselves of this privilege should correspond with the head of the department, the dean of the college or the Dean of the Graduate School before the beginning of the semester in which they desire residence at the University. #21-22-6